 “What is man without the beasts?
 If all the beasts were gone, man would die from a great loneliness of spirit.
 For whatever happens to the beasts, soon happens to man.
 All things are connected.”
 Si’ahl (Chief Seattle)

 First Light Safaris ensures you will be given every opportunity to see many different animals.
 Wildlife are unpredictable, which is why they fascinate us.
 There is no guarantee you will see everything you hope for.
 Please realize televised nature documentaries take weeks, months, or years of patient filming to capture Mother Nature’s drama as it unfolds.
-What I can tell you from personal experience, Africa and its wild inhabitants exceeded my expectations.
+What I can tell you from personal experience, Africa and its wild inhabitants always exceed my expectations.

 Wild animals are dangerous.
 There is no guarantee of your safety while venturing into the animal’s domain.
 I spent the majority of my life living alongside large and powerful animals.
 They want nothing more than to avoid conflict with humans, but rare situations arise where they may feel threatened and react aggressively.
 The common denominator in these cases is almost always human error or foolhardiness.
 The most dangerous animal on this earth walks upright on two legs.

 While on safari, you will be in the reliable hands of the best trained guides and staffs in the safari industry.
 They will do everything to ensure your experience is safe and memorable.
 I can attest to this firsthand from my experience as a manager of a remote and small bushcamp.
 Trust your guide.